 Full-time students in the Veterinary Technology program are charged an additional Materials and Service Fee, which is payable at registration.
-In 2006/2007 this fee was \$95 per semester.
+In 2009/2010 this fee was \$95 per semester.
 For a complete list of supplies and services that are provided to Veterinary Technology students in return for this fee, contact the Department of Plant and Animal Sciences.

 NSAC requires that all students entering the Veterinary Technology program be vaccinated against rabies and show proof of vaccination prior to beginning the program.
 This is required as a result of the increasing possibility that animals in this region may be infected.
-The HDVC is given in three doses-one on each of days 0, 7, and 21.
+The HDVC is given in three doses - one on each of days 0, 7, and 21.
 Veterinary Technology students will be required to have their serum tested for rabies antibodies two years following the vaccination and those with inadequate levels of protection will be required to get an additional dose of HDVC.

-Students in the Diploma in Enterprise Management program are required to pay an additional \$75 fee for workplace readiness training such as First Aid and Occupational Health & Safety.
+Students in the Diploma in Enterprise Management program are required to pay an additional \$75 Materials and Services Fee per semester to cover the cost of workplace readiness training, such as First Aid and Occupational Health & Safety, and other services provided.

-RESIDENCE AND MEAL PLAN FEES (2006/2007 RATES)
+RESIDENCE AND MEAL PLAN FEES (2009/2010 rates)